Website League

 Individual instances are run by volunteers, and their rules are based on a single core set of rules, derived from the community guidelines of Cohost, a social network many of our users used.

-Moderators, instance administrators, and other users with expertise or valuable perspectives are part of a central decision-making body.
-This group works to find consensus on larger-scale issues, assist each other with moderation and administration workloads, maintain the allowlist, and resolve issues raised by users.
-League planning, rulemaking, and operation will be by consensus, and individual instance moderators and administrators will manage their own small communities.
+Moderators, instance administrators, and other users with expertise or valuable perspectives are part of a central decision-making body, the Stewards.
+This group works to find consensus on larger-scale issues, assist each other with moderation and administration workloads, maintain the allowlist, resolve issues raised by users, and anything else it makes sense for us to do.
+League planning, rulemaking, and operation is by consensus, and individual instance moderators and administrators will manage their own small communities.

 Instances wishing to join the League will be reviewed and voted on by this governing body.